 Jesus said “go and make disciples of all nations.”
 Mark 16:15

 FBC attendees are participants in reaching others for Christ in other avenues of service:

 - Operation Christmas Child - FBC is a Relay Center.
-In 2015, FBC collected over 1000 shoe boxes from its members and the surrounding community and delivered them to the Collection Center in Jackson, MI.
+In 2016, FBC collected 922 shoe boxes from its members and the surrounding community and delivered them to the Collection Center in Jackson, MI.

 - The American Heritage Girls participates in a community service project each year.
 This is a Christian scouting program for girls 1-12 grades.